gohoski/DiscordMsgPlus/README.md

 ```js
 Discord.ImgBBKey = 'api_key_goes_here';
 ```
-This function actually creaetes an embed with an image URL from ImgBB.
+This function actually creates an embed with an image URL from ImgBB.
 It also can only send very small image files, as I'm too lazy to not put it in the GET parameters, eww.

 Example:
 ```js